 Yes, if they are on the list of WCAS-approved courses to meet distribution requirements.

 11. I am a double major in one of the departments whose courses count toward the related-course requirement.
 May I count courses in my other major as related courses for my economics major?

-12. Why doesn't the Department have Preregistion for Majors and Minors?
+12. Is there preregistion for Majors and Minors?

 13. What happens if a class fills up during registration?

 When a class closes out during registration, a wait list will open up within CAESAR.
 Instructors usually will add students if students drop the class and/or if additional seats are available in the lecture room.
 If the instructor can add you, she or he will send you a "permission number" to allow you to register for the class.
 More senior students and those who put their names on the waiting list earliest are normally given preference.
 If you have special reasons for needing the course, you should e-mail the instructor a note explaining the circumstances, but you must add your name to the wait list first.